FruitieX/twinkly-mqtt/README.md

 For each device, you will need to retrieve and note down:

-- Device ID
 - Device local IP address
-- Device name (does not have to match with Tuya app)
+- Device name (does not have to match with Twinkly app)
-- Device local key
-- Tuya LAN protocol version number (this involves trial and error for now, try 3.4 or 3.3)

-You can find each device's device_id and IP address in the Tuya Smart app under device settings -> "Device Information".
+You can find each device's IP in the Twinkly app.

-Retrieve the local_key of your devices via https://iot.tuya.com:

-- Create an account
-- Create a "Cloud Project" (Industry: Smart Home)
-- Link your Tuya Smart app under the project's Devices tab
-- You should now see your devices listed under Devices
-- For each device, go to API Explorer and call the Get Device Information API with your device_id to retreive the device's local_key.

 ## MQTT protocol